- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - If pain medicines are not keeping your pain under control, talk with the doctor about other measures.
 If you keep having trouble, ask to see a pain specialist.

 - Keep at least a one-week supply of pain medicines on hand.
-Most pain medicines cannot be refilled by telephone, so you will need a written prescription.
+Most pain medicines can’t be refilled by phone, so you’ll need a written prescription.

 What caregivers can do